petekip/PWA-Generator/README.md

 - __App Short Name__ (appShortName) - short application name (value for __short_name__ in manifest.json)
 - __App Description__ (appDesc) - application description (value for __description__ in manifest.json)
 - __Start URI__ (appDesc) - application description (value used as __start_url__ in manifest.json and as a first item in precache file list inside SW script)
-- __Home Folder__ : by default work performed on current folder, you started your pwamake.php from.
+- __Home Folder__ : by default work performed on current folder, you started your pwagenerate.php from.
 If you need to have another "document root" for your files, change default "./" to a right path (relative to current folder).
 - __App Version__ (appVersion) - application current version (will be used in cacheName in service worker, so after changing version newly generated SW script could force clearing from old cache and populate new one)